felixlopz/hubrise-test-task/content/docs/faqs/en/stop-paying-subscription.md

 1. Log in to your [HubRise account](https://manager.hubrise.com/login).
 1. Click on **SETTINGS**.
 1. To check usage for Locations with payment set at Account level, verify that **All locations** is selected.
-To check usage for Locations set for payment per Location, select the Location from the **Location** list.
+To check usage for Locations set for payment per Location, select the Location from the **Location** dropdown.
 1. Under **Usage**, click on the location that you want to downgrade.
 1. In the **Location** page, under **Usage**, click on **Change plan**.
 1. In the **Change plan** page, click **Downgrade**.